kubeshark/docs/src/pages/en/troubleshooting.md

 script Hub: error="got response with status code: 418,
 body: {\"EnabledFeatures\":[\"Ingress\"]}"
 ```
 It means your Pro license if out-of-date.
-Pro edition is free while in Beta.
 You can simply update it by using:
 ```shell
 kubeshark pro
 ```